tezos-reward-distributor-organization/tezos-reward-distributor/docs/payouttiming.rst

 Possible choices are:

 -  ``0``: pay rewards when they are "unfrozen" - 11 to 12 cycles after delegation.
 Note that the concept of freezing is a holdover from the old "Emmy" consensus algorithm and does not apply anymore with the current Tenderbake consensus algorithm.
--  ``-5``: pay rewards after the cycle runs - 6 to 7 choices after delegation.
+-  ``-5``: pay rewards after the cycle runs - 6 to 7 cycles after delegation.
 The recommended default choice.
 -  ``-11``: pay rewards when baking rights are assigned, referred as “adjusted early payouts” (see below) - 1 to 2 cycles after delegation.